 The historical Ghafariyeh Tower in the North West Maragheh was built at the time of the Ilkhanate king, Sultan Aboo Saeid Bahador Khan.
 The reason for its name, according to historical texts, is that a mystic named Nezam-ol-Din Ahmed Bin Hussein Ghaffari built an edifice on his way back from Haji and vowed it and the nearby estate at the time of the Sultan Yaghub Bin Hassan Beig Agh Ghoyounloo.
 And this gave the name Ghafariyeh to this building.

 Ghafariyeh tower was built modeling the Red Dome and is a square brick construction built on a platform and over a tunnel.
 Its four corners are decorated with brick ornaments.
 Its entrance is toward the north and has one big fatte and two narrower but taller ones on both sides.
 Above all crescents of the vaults, beside the script, there is a margin having the shape of two symmetric bats.
-Since this sign is attributed to Amir Shams-el-Din Ghara Sanghor, it could be supposed that the tomb belongs to Ghara Sanghor-al-Charkasi alMansoori, one of the Egyptian governors, who was killed by Sultan Abu-Saeid in 728 Hijri to gain attention of Al-Malek ol-Naser and then was buried in the same tomb built by Ghara Sanghor while living.
+Since this sign is attributed to Amir Shams-el-Din Ghara Sanghor, it could be supposed that the tomb belongs to Ghara Sanghor-al-Charkasi alMansoori, one of the Egyptian governors, who was killed by Sultan Abu-Saeid in 728 Hijri to gain the attention of Al-Malek ol-Naser and then was buried in the same tomb built by Ghara Sanghor while living.

 This dome is called the Blue Dome and is the burial place of Hulegu's mother (Doghooz Khatoon).
 Some attribute it to the Seljuk era and believe it was built in 593 Hijri.
 This dome must have been built between the year the tomb called Momeneh Khatoon was built in Nakhichevan and the Hulegu's conquering of Maragheh.
 On the upper side of each vault, three lines of muqarnas can be seen.
 Turquoise blue ceramics are used somehow in the same order in the outer part.
 The Blue Dome is almost similar to other tomb towers in Maragheh.
 This means that has a tall hall built on a stone base and a cellar in between.

 Below the dome, a plasterwork script can be seen going around the tomb.
 This script is written in Naskh and presents the first verse of the 67th Sura of Quran.
-Under the main vault, the cellar is located and on its southern wall the 26th and 27th verses of the 55th Sura is written.
+Under the main vault, the cellar is located and on its southern wall, the 26th and 27th verses of the 55th Sura is written.

 10 meters away from the north of the Blue Dome, the Round Tower is located.
 According to a Kufic script, the tower was built in 563 Hijri.
-However, the builder or the one buried, nothing is known.
+However, the builder, or the one buried, nothing is known.
 The building has a simple view and has two floors: the cellar and the above room.
-If there has been a tomb in the cellar, the signs have been deleted during the years.
+If there has been a tomb in the cellar, the signs have been deleted over the years.
 The entrance has a crescent-shaped vault like the Red Dome surrounding the entrance.
-Below this vault, a kufic script can be seen with complex designs of turquoise ceramics and bricks.
+Below this vault, a Kufic script can be seen with complex designs of turquoise ceramics and bricks.
 Ceramic decorations and designs have the Allah sign and geometrical shapes giving a special value to the building

 The Khanghah Bridge has levees made of a special stone called Sendjan.
 The main body of the bridge is built of red rectangular bricks.
 This bridge has a script revealing the name of the builder as a man called Haji Mohammad Bagher and the date of the building as 1030 Hijri.

 On the old road from Maragheh to the observatory, there is a bridge built on a torrent hill.
 This bridge has a crescent vault and is made of bricks with stone bases vertically.
-The bridge was called the Hesam-ol-Dowleh Bridge after its reconstruction in Qajar period.
+The bridge was called the Hesam-ol-Dowleh Bridge after its reconstruction in the Qajar period.